cylab-tw/raccoon/README.md

 ## Related toolkits
 * <a href="https://www.npmjs.com/package/fhir-mongoose-schema-generator/">fhir-mongoose-schema-generator</a>.
 It can generate the collection's schema in MongoDB from mapping to FHIR resources used in Raccoon automatically.
 * Raccoon provides a tool to convert DICOM objects included in a study to a FHIR ImagingStudy resources stored as a MononDB document.

+## Acknowledgement
+* This project is supported by a grant from the Ministry of Science and Technology Taiwan.